rethinkdb/rethinkdb/docs/index.rst

 Memcached protocol
 ------------------

-RethinkDB implements Memcached protocol as described on the following
+RethinkDB implements the Memcached protocol as described on the following
 page:
 http://code.sixapart.com/svn/memcached/trunk/server/doc/protocol.txt.
 All
-specified commands should work as expected, and clients that work with Memcached implementations should continue working with RethinkDB.
+specified commands should work as expected, and clients that work with Memcached implementations should continue working with RethinkDB without modification.
 The following is a list of known discrepancies with the Memcached
 protocol: